khrlagst/Neon-Stream/README.md

 3. Select your music folder.
 4. Browse the library and start playing.

-> Note: browsers require you to re-select the folder each time you reopen the app.
+> Note: browsers require you re-authorize file access each time you reopen the app.

 ## Storage